bnb-chain/greenfield-cmd/README.md

 gnfd-cmd group update --addMembers 0xca807A58caF20B6a4E3eDa3531788179E5bc816b gnfd://groupname

 // head group member
-gnfd-cmd group head-member --headMember 0xca807A58caF20B6a4E3eDa3531788179E5bc816b gnfd://groupname
+gnfd-cmd group head-member  0xca807A58caF20B6a4E3eDa3531788179E5bc816b gnfd://groupname

 // delete group
 gnfd-cmd group delete gnfd://group-name
 ```
 #### Policy Operations

-he gnfd-cmd policy command supports the policy for put/delete resources policy(including objects, buckets, and groups) to the principal.
+The gnfd-cmd policy command supports the policy for put/delete resources policy(including objects, buckets, and groups) to the principal.

 The principal is need to be set by --grantee which indicates a greenfield account or --groupId which indicates group id.

 The object policy action can be "create", "delete", "copy", "get" , "execute", "list" or "all".
 The bucket policy actions can be "update", "delete", "create", "list", "update", "getObj", "createObj" and so on.
 The group policy actions can be "update", "delete" or all, update indicates the update-group-member action.

-The policy effect can set to be allow or deny by --effect
+The policy effect can set to be "allow" or "deny" by --effect

 Put policy examples:
 ```